Deformation of rational singularities and Hodge structure

-This is independent of local embeddings into smooth spaces, and is globally well-defined. \sk In the case of intersection complexes, we have the following. \msn {\bf Proposition~2.1.} {\it Let $X$ be an irreducible reduced complex analytic space of dimension $d_X$, and $\rho:\Xt\to X$ be a desingularization.
+These are locally independent of local embeddings $U\into V$ (since we use right $\D$-modules), and are globally well-defined.
+Note that $F_{p(\M)}(\M)$ is a coherent $\OO_X$-module by \cite[Lemma 3.2.6]{mhp}. \sk In the case of intersection complexes, we have the following. \msn {\bf Proposition~2.1.} {\it Let $X$ be an irreducible reduced complex analytic space of dimension $d_X$, and $\rho:\Xt\to X$ be a desingularization which is assumed to be a projective morphism.
 Then $p({\rm IC}_X\Q_h)=-d_X$, and we have the canonical isomorphism}

-\msn {\it Proof.} The first assertion follows from \cite[Proposition~3.2.2]{mhp}, since it holds on the smooth locus $X_{\rm sm}\subset X$. \sk For the second assertion, we have a canonical isomorphism between the restrictions of both sides of (2.1.2) to the smooth locus.
-So the assertion is local, using the functorial morphism

-The isomorphism~(2.1.2) follows from the {\it stability theorem\1} of polarizable Hodge modules under the direct image by a projective morphism (see \cite[Theorem~1]{mhp}).
+\msn {\it Proof.} The first assertion follows from \cite[Proposition~3.2.2]{mhp} (see also \cite{kco}), since it holds on the smooth locus $X_{\rm sm}\subset X$.
+The last one follows from the {\it stability theorem\1} of polarizable Hodge modules under the direct images by projective morphisms (see \cite[Theorem~5.3.1 and Remark~5.3.12]{mhp}).
 Indeed, the latter theorem implies that the left-hand side of (2.1.2) is a direct factor of the right-hand side, using the {\it strict support decomposition\1} together with the {\it strictness\1} of the Hodge filtration on the direct image of the underlying filtered $\D$-module.
 So the assertion follows, since the right-hand side has no nontrivial subsheaf supported on a strictly smaller closed analytic subspace.
 (Here we can use also Remark~(2.1)\,(ii) below.)
-This finishes the proof of Proposition~(2.1). \msn {\bf Corollary~2.1.} {\it In the notation and assumption of Proposition~$(2.1)$ above, assume $X$ projective.
-Then we have the isomorphisms}
+This finishes the proof of Proposition~(2.1). \msn {\bf Corollary~2.1.} {\it In the notation and assumption of Proposition~$(2.1)$ above, assume $X$ is compact and algebraic.
+Then there are non-canonical isomorphisms of $\C$-vector spaces}